Skip to main content

 • (g) smart grid interactions.

 ASHRAE has sponsored the development of proposed Standard 223, Semantic Data Model for Analytics and Automation Applications in Buildings.
-The development of this standard has been assigned to a working group of the ASHRAE BACnet committee that is being led by NIST staff.
-The working group consists of a group of over 30 technical experts from several countries.
+This standard is crucial in the future of smart buildings.
 The development of the standard will leverage knowledge gained from earlier efforts to partially address this problem in the U.S. and in Europe including: Project Haystack, Brick, Building Topology Ontology (BOT), RealEstateCore (REC), Semantic Sensor Network Ontology (SSN) and Smart Appliances Reference Ontology (SAREF).
 It will also build on the QUDT ontology for measurements and units.